jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 ```

 That's interesting.
 It's not only shift support but also seems a labelling issue.
+Merging seems a better option.

 ```yaml
 SGD.IDX-SGD: